flowagentnu/1rel-documentation/docs/modules/forms/forms-visibility.md

 ```
 ## Condition Configuration

-The `condition` array within the `visibility` component determines the logical rules for when the Actional Button should be displayed.
+The `condition` array within the `visibility` component determines the logical rules for when the Form Button should be displayed.

 ### Properties of `condition`